NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/ExtensionSharing/README.md

 - Created [nwb-docutils](https://github.com/NeurodataWithoutBorders/nwb-docutils) project by extracting [docs/utils](https://github.com/NeurodataWithoutBorders/nwb-schema/tree/a0042022f7cf1dc0c7a6a17bbfa17fc5c5e41824/docs/utils)

+  - [nwb-schema PR#140](https://github.com/NeurodataWithoutBorders/nwb-schema/pull/140): Update project to use "nwb-docutils" package

 - Created [nwb-extensions](https://github.com/NeurodataWithoutBorders/nwb-extensions) project to experiment with startegy allowing efficient sharing the extension code.
+Few approaches were discussed:
+  - Sources of extension hosted in the same repository
+  - Use of Git submodule to aggregate all code in the same repository
+  - Create an index of all available extensions (list of json files including repositoryy URL, description and few other metatdata)

 # Illustrations